-After spending 7 years writing over 1,100 posts focused on helping people think about and resolve financial issues, it’s tough to hear that I lack compassion.
+After spending 10 years writing over 2,000 posts focused on helping people think about and resolve financial issues, it’s tough to hear that I lack compassion.
 I believe in finding solutions to problems, no matter how difficult a pill the solutions are to swallow.
-Take note.
-If you want to be a professional blogger, you’ve got to be able to take the hits and keep on going!

 1) Live in a non-recourse state.
 Creating a “heads I win, tails you lose” situation is always ideal when it comes to creating wealth.
 If you plan on buying a place, then I highly suggest living in one of the 12 non-recourse states: Alaska, Arizona, California, Connecticut, Idaho, Minnesota, North Carolina, North Dakota, Oregon, Texas, Utah, and Washington.
 If you foreclose or short-sale, the government can’t come after your other assets.

 For example, let’s say the bank lent you $500,000 when your house was worth $600,000.
 When the house’s value drops to $300,000, you decide to stick it to the bank by no longer paying your mortgage.
-Even if you have $1M in stocks with say Wealthfront, the bank can’t recover the $200,000 it’s losing after you’ve handed them the keys.
+Even if you have $1M in stocks with say Betterment, the top digital wealth advisor, the bank can’t recover the $200,000 it’s losing after you’ve handed them the keys.
 Just be wary of the taxes you may have to pay on the debt forgiveness.